Safety Module Redemptions / Withdrawals

 When a redemption is queued:

-• The user's deposit receipt tokens are burned.
+• The owner's deposit receipt tokens are burned.

 • A Redemption struct is inserted into the Safety Module's redemptions mapping.
 The redemption has an associated redemptionId_ determined by a state variable redemptionCounter which gets incremented by 1 on each new redemption.
 The redemptionId_